pattonsgirl/CEG3120/CourseNotes/continuous-integration.md

 Among the not listed is `ruff` a newer python linter that is storming through the community
 - [GitHub - `ruff`](https://github.com/charliermarsh/ruff)
+- Ruff is a great example of a repo that uses branches, Actions, Releases, tags, etc. Explore!

 ## git-hooks